The repair and restoration of a modernist icon, and the reanimation of an inner-London neighbourhood.

 By the turn of the century, however, the Brunswick Centre was severely run-down.
 Its original developer had gone bust and LB Camden was struggling with the upkeep.
 What should have been a vibrant and busy destination was often deserted, leaving residents feeling disconnected and disheartened.

-Working with Patrick Hodgkinson, we were invited by LB Camden to return to the project, with a brief to restore, repair and improve the buildings and the public realm, and help the Brunswick Centre become a thriving neighbourhood again.
+Working with Patrick Hodgkinson, we were invited by then new owners Allied London to return to the project, with a brief to restore, repair and improve the buildings and the public realm, and help the Brunswick Centre become a thriving neighbourhood again.
 However, this project is much more than a restoration.
 This was an opportunity for the Brunswick Centre to become a new, inner city destination.
 By rethinking the concourse and the landscape around it, we had an opportunity to reconnect the Brunswick Centre with the rest of Bloomsbury.

 Crucially, all work had to be completed with the residents of the nearly 400 apartments in full occupation.
 The concrete, originally intended to be painted ‘crown cream’, in reference to the Nash Terraces of Regency London, had been left unpainted due to cost-cutting measures, and had badly deteriorated.
 In addition, many of the shops were empty, the housing leaked, and the concourse at the centre was underused and neglected.
 Our challenge was to inject new life into the Brunswick Centre, whilst retaining and enhancing its original architectural quality and iconic status.